ioos/gsoc/README.md

 #### Guidance for Potential IOOS GSoC Mentors

+In Google's Summer of Code Guides there is a great article about [What Makes a Good Mentor?](https://google.github.io/gsocguides/mentor/what-makes-a-good-mentor.html).
+If you are considering being a mentor for the IOOS ogranization, we highly recommend reviewing the materials there.
+This will ensure you are prepared for what is to come over the summer and can assist you in deciding on a contributor.

 *Some tips from IOOS for how to write a good GSoC project idea*

 The most successful GSoC project ideas involve ***previously-existing, open source software packages*** that might benefit from the addition of a new feature, capability or related application or tool, resolving a thorny bug that you don’t quite have time to address yourself as a package maintainer, or the addition of use-case examples that involve developing and publishing new code (e.g. Jupyter notebook usage demonstrations).